inferred/FreeBuilder/README.md

 ```

 The `toBuilder()` method here is optional but highly recommended.
-If you are writing an abstract class, or using Java 8, you may wish to make the
+You may also wish to make the builder's constructor package-protected and manually
-builder's constructor package-protected and manually provide instead a static
+provide instead a static `builder()` method on the value type (though
-`builder()` method on the value type (though <em>Effective Java</em> does not do
+<em>Effective Java</em> does not do this).
-this).

 ### What you get